← Insights & Guides · Updated · 13 min read

 Respondent.io is not a research platform — it is a recruitment marketplace.
 You define screening criteria, post a study, and Respondent matches you with qualified participants from its professional panel.
 The platform is particularly strong for B2B recruitment, connecting researchers with participants by job title, company size, industry, and tool usage.
 At approximately $100 per participant, it provides quality panelists for teams that already have their own moderation and analysis tools.

-The most significant shift in the UserTesting alternatives landscape is the emergence of AI-moderated interviews as a viable — and in many cases superior — replacement for human moderation.
+The most significant shift in the UserTesting alternatives landscape is the emergence of native-AI interviewing as a different research instrument for higher-volume motivational research, sitting alongside (rather than replacing) human moderation for live UX observation.

 Human moderators bring real advantages: rapport-building, the ability to follow unexpected conversational threads, and the credibility that some stakeholders assign to human-led research.
 UserTesting’s moderators are skilled professionals who conduct thoughtful sessions.

-AI moderation, as implemented by User Intuition, brings different advantages: perfect consistency across hundreds of conversations (no moderator fatigue or bias drift), systematic 5-7 level laddering on every interview, instant scalability from 20 to 2,000 participants without scheduling constraints, and a cost structure that makes large-scale qualitative research economically viable for the first time.
-At $20 per interview versus $400-600 per human-moderated session, the economics alone change what research programs can achieve.
+Native-AI moderation, as implemented by User Intuition, brings different advantages: consistency across many conversations (no moderator fatigue or drift), systematic 5-7 level laddering on every interview, scaling without per-session scheduling, and a cost structure that makes large-sample motivational research economically viable.
+At $20 per audio interview on the Pro plan versus enterprise per-study commitments per buyer-reported references, the economics alone reshape what research programs can run.

 How Do You Choose the Right UserTesting Alternative?